ProjectNeura/LEADS/README.md

 high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component if you are willing to write some codes.

+This document will guide you through LEADS VeC.

 LEADS VeC Demo

 ![demo](docs/assets/demo.png)